Skip to product information

 SDE Liveaboard Rating – Technical Diving Features for the Nautilus Explorer Liveaboard

-When I reviewed the Nautilus Explorer liveaboard it scored 2/3 on the SDE Tech Diving Rating, as it has 2 of the 3 key technical diving features (see below).
+My score of the Nautilus Explorer liveaboard is 2/3 on the SDE Tech Diving Rating, as it has 2 of the 3 key technical diving features (see below).

-If you dive rebreather, the Nautilus Explorer provides support, but it’s worth confirming in advance which rebreathers are supported and whether oxygen fills, sorb availability, and bailout requirements are in place, because this can vary by region and itinerary.
-In addition, If you dive sidemount, the Nautilus Explorer supports it, but when planning your dives check cylinder options and the deck set-up, so your configuration is comfortable and properly supported for the dives planned.
+If you dive with a rebreather the Nautilus Explorer provides rebreather support, but it’s worth confirming in advance which rebreathers are supported and whether oxygen fills, sorb availability, and bailout requirements are onboard, because this can vary by region and itinerary.
+In addition, If you like to dive sidemount style the Nautilus Explorer supports sidemount diving, but when you plan your dives check the boat’s cylinder options and the deck set-up, so your configuration is comfortable and properly supported for the dives planned.

-Below is the full list of 3 key tech diving features for the Nautilus Explorer liveaboard.
-This liveaboard includes 2 of the 3 key features.
+Below I've listed the 3 key tech diving features for the Nautilus Explorer liveaboard, where for this liveaboard it includes 2 of the 3 key features.

 Tech diving FAQs for the Nautilus Explorer Liveaboard